preames/public-notes/llvm-riscv-status.rst

 The align directive requires linker relaxation to be functionally correct.
 Currently, unless -mrelax is specified explicitly LLVM's assembler does not emit these relocations.
 GCC does, and as a result, object files compiled by GCC can not be linked by LLD.

 `maskray has a writeup <http://maskray.me/blog/2021-03-14-the-dark-side-of-riscv-linker-relaxation>`_ on the topic.
+See also `this llvm bug <https://github.com/llvm/llvm-project/issues/44181>`_.

 gkm has a patch up `<https://reviews.llvm.org/D125036>`_.
 This was split off an earlier patch which included both support for the functional fix and the broader topic of linker optimization and relaxation.